SFDO-Tooling/Metecho/CONTRIBUTING.md

 Once you have the extension pack installed, when you open the Metecho folder in VS Code, you will be prompted to `Reopen in Container`.
 Doing so will effectively run `docker-compose up` and reload your window, now running inside the Docker container.
-If you do not see the prompt, run the \"Remote-Containers:
+If you do not see the prompt, run the "Remote-Containers:
-Open Folder in Container\...\" command from the VS Code Command Palette to start the Docker container.
+Open Folder in Container\..." command from the VS Code Command Palette to start the Docker container.

 A number of project-specific VS Code extensions will be automatically installed